YINI-lang/YINI-spec/YINI-Specification.md

 A colon-based multi-line list ends when **one of the following** is encountered:
 - a new key assignment (`key = ...` or `key: ...`)
-- a new section header (simple or phrased)
+- a new section header (simple or backticked)
 - a document terminator marker (`/END`, `###`)

 **Nested Lists with `:` Notation**